tedee-com/tedee-lock-ble-api-doc/docs/source/ptls/server_verification.rst

 -----------------------------

     #.
 Calculate HMAC from a shared secret, *ptlss hs traffic* and last hash from hello handshake (:ref:`client_hello_final`).
     #.
-First 16 bytes of HMAC are used as decryption key.
+The first 16 bytes of HMAC are used as the decryption key.
     #.
-Next 12 bytes of HMAC are used as iv vector.
+The next 12 bytes of HMAC are used as iv vector.
     #.
-Decrypt message using AEAD algorithm (AES GCM 128bit).
+Decrypt a message using the AEAD algorithm (AES GCM 128bit).
     #.
-Check if hash in decrypted message is the same as after last hello message (:ref:`client_hello_final`).
+Check if the hash in the decrypted message is the same as after the last hello message (:ref:`client_hello_final`).
     #.
 Verify compliance of the verification data (*auth data*).
     #.
 Verify signature from hash in 2. point of :ref:`client_challange_server_verify` using *server* public key (got from (`Tedee API <https://tedee-tedee-api-doc.readthedocs-hosted.com/en/latest/howtos/connect-device-via-ble.html#step-3-get-certificate-for-mobile-device>`_)).
     #. :doc:`Calculate hash <hash_calculation>` from: